Learning about Archaeology: Lecture Series and Resources

 Triskel Christchurch’s organ was a gift to the church from Sir Francis Drake.
 He found it among the treasure seized from a Spanish galleon.
 Intended as a gift for the King of Spain to the people of Mexico, it was made in Leipzig, Germany.

-In the first video presentation, Ciara Brett, City Archaeologist, examines the archaeological record and selected artefacts that are associated with the everyday lives of those who lived during the medieval period.
+In this video presentation, Ciara Brett, City Archaeologist, examines the archaeological record and selected artefacts that are associated with the everyday lives of those who lived during the medieval period.

-Niamh will also provide a detailed examination of some of the skeletal remains uncovered from the excavations at Christchurch conducted by Dan Noonan Archaeological Consultancy in 2009.
+Niamh gives a detailed examination of some of the skeletal remains uncovered from the excavations at Christchurch conducted by Dan Noonan Archaeological Consultancy in 2009.
 Case-studies include some common and unusual pathologies recorded associated with dental disease, habitual activities, metabolic disease, and incidences of antemortem trauma.

 Dave Swift, from Claiomh Living History, has put together 2 interesting videos on Late Medieval Drinking Vessels and Medieval Archery.
 These videos were funded by the Heritage Council.